dclong/blog/en/content/2012-12-20-portable-apps.markdown

     If you'd like to do so,
     you can make shortcuts of PortableApps programs on the desktop and/or in the start menu to make things easier.

-1. A terminal for searching and installing apps sounds like fun and useful and use cache and so on ... list, search, install, uninstall, etc ...

-2. Learn how to create portable apps using the platform by yourself